 Central Uptown Planning Study

-Uptown United is embarking on a plan for the commercial corridors along Wilson Avenue and Broadway near the newly rebuilt Wilson CTA station.
+In 2019 Uptown United embarked on a plan for the commercial corridors along Wilson Avenue and Broadway near the newly rebuilt Wilson CTA station.
 The goal of this plan is to support and build a thriving commercial district.
+In October of 2019 we launched three public surveys to get your input: a separate survey for three distinctive areas of Central Uptown’s commercial corridors.
+Surveys were closed in November of 2019.

-To read a draft of the State of the Area Report click here.
+To read the State of the Area Report click here.
 This report includes a summary of public input received during the community survey.
-It also includes market data for three logical market areas based on the Wilson CTA station as the center point and three key issues that will frame potential planning strategies.
-These topics will potentially be guiding themes in the creation and development of specific planning concepts and revitalization strategies for enhancing Central Uptown’s physical appearance and overall economic environment.
+It also includes market data for three logical market areas based on the Wilson CTA station as the center point and three key issues that were used to frame planning strategies.
+These topics became guiding themes in the creation and development of specific planning concepts and revitalization strategies for enhancing Central Uptown’s physical appearance and overall economic environment.

 If you have any comments or would like to know more, please email email@example.com.